abdulfarasprojects/Google_X_Kaggle_Capstone/README.md

-# Weight Loss Tracker & Coach Chat Agent 🤖
+# Weight Loss Tracker Chat Agent 🤖

 A conversational AI-powered Telegram bot that helps users track their weight loss journey through nutrition, fitness, and wellness logging with autonomous nudges and personalized recommendations.